nullchinchilla/conlang-docs/paxfeka/example-sentences.md

 Here are the [Conlang Syntax Test Cases](https://cofl.github.io/conlang/resources/mirror/conlang-syntax-test-cases.html) in Paxfeka:

- 1. The sun shines. / têyon jôyōta.
+ 1. The sun shines. / têyon jôyōta. / tee'yon joo'yoota
  2. The sun is shining. / têyon jôyōjta.
  3. The sun shone. / têyon jôyōtal.
- 4. The sun will shine / teeyang jooyootayoo
+ 4. The sun will shine / tee'yon joo'yootayoo.
- 5. The sun has been shining / teeyang jooyoojtal
+ 5. The sun has been shining / tee'yon joo'yoojtal.
- 6. The sun is shining again / teeyang zeyic jooyoota
+ 6. The sun is shining again / tee'yon ze'yc joo'yoota.
- 7. The sun is shining tomorrow / teeyang mingten jooyoojtayoo
+ 7. The sun is shining tomorrow / tee'yon yanten joo'yoojtayoo.
- 8. The sun is shining brightly / teeyang mingyangd jooyoojta
+ 8. The sun is shining brightly / tee'yon yanyond joo'yoojta.
- 9. The bright sun shines / mingyangd teeyang jooyoota
+ 9. The bright sun shines / yanyond tee'yon joo'yoota
  10. The sun is rising now / teeyang xenzee xangqijta
  11. All the people shouted / xnmind qnbufn hanjoogotanal
  12. Some of the people shouted / xnmind yibufn hanjoogotanal